Safety and Convenience Features Top Most-Wanted List in AutoPacific’s 2023 Future Attribute Demand Study

 EVs accounted for 5.6% of total U.S. light vehicle sales in 2022, up from 3.3% in 2021.
 Of those 2022 sales, 20% came from luxury brand EVs, a new high since EV sales began over a decade ago.
 Starting in 2023, AutoPacific predicts an increase in mainstream EV market share with the introduction and sales growth of new, inexpensive mainstream models like the Chevrolet Equinox EV and Tesla’s promised sub-$30,000 entry EV.

-“These new, inexpensive mainstream models will help grow EV sales beyond the affluent early adopters of today to the mainstream consumers that will ultimately be critical for widespread adoption of EVs,” says Kim.
+These new, inexpensive mainstream models will help grow EV sales beyond the affluent early adopters of today to the mainstream consumers that will ultimately be critical for widespread adoption of EVs.

 While vehicle sales growth is expected in 2023 and a few years beyond, all indications are that the United States continues to face the threat of a recession.
-AutoPacific expects this potential recession to be relatively mild; however, the severity and its impact on this year’s auto sales remains a wild card.
+AutoPacific expects this potential recession to be relatively mild; however, the severity and its impact on this year’s auto sales remain a wild card.

 High Fuel Prices Likely to Impact Vehicle Type Before Powertrain